Charis Gantes is Professor and Director of the Institute of Steel Structures, at the

 experimental, numerical and analytical methods, mostly nonlinear finite element analyses.
 He is particularly interested in steel structures for energy applications,

-such as wind turbine towers and buried pipelines.
+such as wind turbine towers and buried pipelines, as well as in the structural condition assessment of old steel structures.

 - He is author of a book on deployable structures, a book on nonlinear behavior of steel structures, class notes for a graduate course on cable structures,